-I have been using the Water-to-Go filter water bottle for nearly a year now.
-It has been part of my kit on my hiking trips since I received it last November and now it’s time to give my honest thoughts on using the Water-to-Go bottle whilst hiking!
+I have been using the Water-to-Go filter water bottle for nearly two years now.
+It has been part of my kit on my hiking trips, including my 950-mile hike across Britain.
+Now it’s time to give my honest thoughts on using the Water-to-Go bottle whilst hiking!

 Water-to-Go Filter Bottle

 *Becky the Traveller participates in the Amazon Services Associates Programme, as well as other affiliate programmes.
 If you make a purchase through these, I earn from the qualifying links.
 This is at no extra cost to you.
 Read more here.

 First things first, if you’ve not heard about ‘Water-to-Go’ or seen me using it then here’s some information about this filter water bottle.